SiliconLabs/java_packet_trace_library/doc/debug-channel.md

 ## Debug Message Version 3.0

-Used in Silicon Labs WSTK adapters as an optional format, can be turned on as a default in the admin console.
+Debug Message Version 3.
+0 is used in Silicon Labs WSTK adapters as an optional format.
+It can be turned on as a default in the admin console.
 The only difference from 2.0 is, that it introduces nanosecond precision, 2-byte sequencing and few bytes of future-proofing flags.